firebend/auto-crud/README.md

 A "kitchen-sink" example can be found [in `Firebend.AutoCrud.Web.Sample`](https://github.com/firebend/auto-crud/tree/main/Firebend.AutoCrud.Web.Sample) that utilizes all the extension packs mentioned above.
 Sample `.http` files are also provided with example HTTP requests.
 [Get the VS Code REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

+# Contributing

+Commits should be made using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)